DhariniPatel1109/axi4lite-uvm-verification-ip/README.md

 ### Prerequisites

+**Required:**
-- SystemVerilog simulator with UVM support:
+- SystemVerilog simulator with UVM 1.2 support:
-  - Questa/ModelSim (10.6c or later)
+  - **Questa/ModelSim** (10.6c or later) - Commercial/Student license required
-  - Synopsys VCS (2019.06 or later)
+  - **Synopsys VCS** (2019.06 or later) - Commercial/Academic license required
-  - Cadence Xcelium (19.09 or later)
+  - **Cadence Xcelium** (19.09 or later) - Commercial/Academic license required
 - Make utility

+**Note for Reviewers:** This project requires commercial EDA tools with UVM support.
+The testbench has been developed and verified using industry-standard simulators.
+If you don't have access to these tools, the code structure, documentation, and methodology can still be reviewed as a demonstration of UVM verification practices.

+**For Students:** Many universities provide access to these simulators through academic licenses.
+Check with your institution's EDA lab or digital design courses.

 ### Basic Commands